 10 Best LED Pool Lights in 2023 – Reviews & Top Picks

-It’s amazing what an underwater pool light can do to improve the looks of your pool at night.
+It’s amazing what an underwater pool light can do to improve the appearance of your pool at night.
 More than helping you see for a quick swim in the evening, a good underwater pool light can completely illuminate the entire pool, giving it an elegant and luxurious look that enhances the entire surrounding area.
-For many years, incandescent bulbs were the only real option.
-But they used a lot of energy and needed to be replaced far too often.
+For many years, incandescent bulbs were the only real option, but they used a lot of energy and needed to be replaced far too often.

-Recently, LED technology has made its way into these underwater pool lights and now you can have a low-energy LED light illuminating your pool.
-But these lights offer more than just white light like the older bulbs.
+Recently, LED technology has made its way into underwater pool lights, and now you can have a low-energy LED light illuminating your pool.
+However, the lights offer more than white light, like the older bulbs.

-Now, you can choose from many different colors of light and even enjoy multi-colored light shows that will liven up your pool and send colors dancing across the water.
-But which bulbs will last and which ones aren’t worth the cost?
+Now, you can choose from many light colors and enjoy multi-colored light shows that will liven up your pool and send colors dancing across the water.
+But which bulbs will last, and which ones aren’t worth the cost?
 The following 10 reviews will compare some of the most popular LED pool lights available to determine just that.

 A Quick Comparison of Our Favorites in 2023

 1. S.R.Smith FLED-C-TR-30 LED Pool Light – Best Overall

 With 5 watts of underwater light in 49 color variations, the TREO LED pool light from S.R.
 Smith is a perfect replacement for fiber optic spotlights.
 It fits into 1.5-inch fittings for gunite, vinyl liner, and fiberglass pools.
 The TREO light gives you complete control over custom colors and lighting programs.